Frequently Asked Questions about public crossdressing

 Malaysia and Indonesia: These countries do have an element of cross dressing in their countries, as evidenced by entertainment in Bali.
 However due to the political unrest in these countries and the fact that Muslim culture is very strong against such expression, it is advised to not go out in public cross dressed.

-The USA (submitted by an American crossdresser): "Crossdressers should not have too much difficulty in most areas of the US.
+United States of America: (submitted by an American cross-dresser): "Cross-dressers should not have too much difficulty in most areas of the US.
 However, there definitely are areas to avoid.

 Most accepting are larger cities (over 100,000).
 The following should not pose any problems: Shopping centers such as large and small shopping malls, Small strip malls, large discount stores such as Kmart and Wal-Mart, most public places such as zoos, museums, restraunts, etc.